 It's imperative that your solar installer has the proper licensing.
 This ensures that the work is done correctly using current best installation practices.
 The installation team for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permit business and hooks the system up to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for permits and utility connections.

 Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's dependability and level of service.
-Use caution with providers that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with companies that have no reviews or mostly negative ones.

 Get free, detailed quotes from three to five solar companies.
 The quotes should describe all costs and identify the exact solar parts included.
 Looking at several quotes can help you find the best value for your budget.

 Quality solar installations should have comprehensive workmanship and performance warranties.
 The workmanship warranty covers any installation problems such as cracks in the panels, poor wiring, or poor alignment.
 The performance guarantee ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Strong warranties indicate that a solar installer has faith in its installations.

 Incentive Amount: